 If they fail to do this, there is a real danger that you will be maintaining two competing systems years after your ERP software is installed!

-Limit access to key features to those who need it
+Limit access to key features

 One issue that comes up time and again is staff losing track of who has access to what data in the organisation.
 This happens as the rotating doors of personnel keep turning.